Bakan0/gnucash-happy-new-year/README.md

 - To get a list of options, run `./new_year.py -h`
 - To create a new file from an existing one, use the `-i` and `-o` options:
-  `./new_year.py -i test_data/existing.gnucash -o out.gnucash`
+  `./new_year.py -i examples/lastyear.gnucash -o new.gnucash`
-  - This will read the GnuCash file `test_data/existing.gnucash` and create a new file `out.gnucash` from its content.
+  - This will read the GnuCash file `examples/lastyear.gnucash` and create a new file `new.gnucash` from its content.
-  - You may now open `out.gnucash` with the GnuCash program to inspect the results.
+  - You may now open `new.gnucash` with the GnuCash program to inspect the results.
-  - If `out.gnucash` exists already, a warning will be printed and the transaction will be applied to the output file nonetheless, possibly adding more data than you want!
+  - If `new.gnucash` exists already, a warning will be printed and the transaction will be applied to the output file nonetheless, possibly adding more data than you want!

 ## Advanced: target accounts and configuration ##